dave-lang/webmin-docker/README.md

 * Viewing docker system info
 * View, automatically refresh and filter container logs
 * View container properties
+* 2 new monitor types for [System and server status](https://webmin.com/docs/modules/system-and-server-status/) - 'Docker Up' &amp; 'Docker Container Up'

 Currently translated to English, Italian and Polish.
 UI is responsive across all device sizes.

 If you're after a full Docker web interface you should consider https://www.portainer.io or https://yacht.sh.

 ## How does it work?
 It uses the Docker CLI and abuses the `--format {{}}` arg for output parsing.
-This should work for normal installs of docker - rootless docker and other alternative installs is currently not supported.
+This should work for normal installs of Docker and Rootless Docker installs where the webmin user has an appropriate Docker context and permissions applied (see [Rootless Docker](#rootless-docker)).

+For monitors checks, `docker info` is used to get the current Docker status to avoid complexities in determining how Docker is set to startup and run.
+Container health is checked via `docker container inspect`.

 ## Install
 The fastest way to install is to follow the "Http URL" method (https://webmin.com/docs/modules/webmin-configuration/#installing) and use the latest release package using [https://github.com/dave-lang/webmin-docker/releases/latest/download/docker.wbm.gz](https://github.com/dave-lang/webmin-docker/releases/latest/download/docker.wbm.gz).

 Alternatively you can download and install it directly from the [releases page](https://github.com/dave-lang/webmin-docker/releases) or it build manually, the packaging steps are in the GitHub action in the repo.

+Once installed:
+- 'View docker containers' will appear in the menu under 'Servers'
+  - If you are using an alternative context for Docker, set this under the module configuration link in the top left of "View docker containers"
-Once installed a new option 'Docker Containers' will appear in the menu under 'Servers'.
+- 'Docker Up' &amp; 'Docker Container Up' will appear in the monitors that can be configured under 'Tools' &gt; 'System and server status'

 ## Rootless Docker